pietheinstrengholt/redpepper/readme.md

 * Change and compare of template changes
 * Remove fields such as template process_and_organisation_description, etc.
 * When search maximize the results (word count no more than 50 before result and 50 after)
+* jQuery 3.0?
+* Email to administrator, email subject and screen